mathieu-benoit/labspace-dhi-trivy-python-postgres/.labspace/09-harden-image.md

 web:init       391b8587185a        256MB         65.8MB
 ```

-## Scan the container image with Trivy
+## Scan the new hardened container image with Trivy

+Scan the new hardened container image with Trivy:

 ```bash
 trivy image --scanners vuln web:hardened